G-dark/Proyecto1_Backend_Bookstore/README.md

 # Proyecto1_Backend_Bookstore
-This an api ceated to manage data related with a Bookstore.
+This is an api ceated to manage data related with a Bookstore.
 It was made for academical purposes.

 ### Prerequisites